 - They are over the age of 21 but under 25 (26 in Quebec)

-Alternatively, a dependent is entitled to coverage if they are incapable of supporting themselves because of a physical or mental disorder that began:
+Alternatively, a dependent is entitled to coverage if they are incapable of financially supporting themselves because of a physical or mental disorder that began:

 - Before they turned 21 or